bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-When deciding if a component should be stateless or stateful, you can refer to the following rules.
+<p>When deciding if a component should be stateless or stateful, you can refer to the following rules.
 Use stateless components when your component doesn't need to maintain its own state in order to work.
-Use stateful components when your component does need to maintain its own state in order to work.
+Use stateful components when your component does need to maintain its own state in order to work.</p>

-This might sound like an oversimplification, but let's explore why this general rule is enough.
+<p>This might sound like an oversimplification, but let's explore why this general rule is enough.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-c.
 (193) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->